iamdtang/skaterdav85.github.io/teaching/2018/assignments/gmail-part-1.md

 When you visit the `index` route, display a list of emails showing the `from` email and a preview of the message.
 Only show a portion of the message followed by ellipsis [using CSS](https://css-tricks.com/snippets/css/truncate-string-with-ellipsis/).

-## Displaying a Single Email
+## Email Details

 When you click on an email in the list, it should take you to an email detail page that displays all of the attributes.
 This page should have a back button at the top of the screen to link back to the list of emails similar to that on Gmail.

 ## Deleting a Single Email

-At the top of the screen, display a trash can icon.
+At the top of the screen of the Email Details page, display a trash icon.
 When this icon is clicked, it should delete the email and redirect back to the `index` route without a page refresh.

 ## Creating an Email

 Create a "Compose" link that is shown above the navigation.
 In Gmail, this opens in an overlay that is fixed to the bottom of the window.
 This requires learning a bit more, so for now, have this link take us to a page that shows a form for writing an email.
 This form should have fields for `from`, `to`, `subject`, and `message`.
-When the form is submitted, save the model, which will utilize the POST /api/emails endpoint.
+When the form is submitted, save the model, which will utilize the `POST /api/emails` endpoint.
 Redirect to the `index` route and you should see this email in the list.
 Normally, this list doesn't show emails that you have sent.
 We will address this in a future assignment.

 ## Styling